A perspective on ab initio modeling of polaritonic chemistry: The role of non-equilibrium effects and quantum collectivity: State-of-the-art theoretical description of polaritonic chemistry

 Overall, the observation of this complex interplay suggests a paradigmatic shift in the understanding of polaritonic chemistry, which (partially) re-introduces the principle of locality for polaritons, a principle prevalent to describe chemical reactions (i.e. charge transfer).
 However, our latest \textit{ab initio} simulations cannot yet rationalize conditions under which a coherent collective environment can emerge and to what extend quantum or classical polarization effect play a role at ambient conditions.
-Moreover, we cannot yet disentangle the relevance of locally induced modifications vs. density of states (DOS) effects that emerge from populating dark states.\cite{xiang2019state} These are important theoretial research questions, which should be addressed in future work.
+Moreover, we cannot yet disentangle the relevance of locally induced modifications vs. density of states (DOS) effects that emerge from populating dark states.\cite{xiang2019state} These and particularly the role of dark states\cite{du2021can} are important theoretical research questions, which should be addressed in future work using rigorous \textit{ab initio} methods.
 Our hitherto existing simulations only reveal that collective effects induce local modifications, which can affect the free-energy landscape of a polaritonic ensemble and thus can be utilized to steer chemical reactivity.